CodexLink/CodexLink/README.md

 ### Current State

-Despite already graduated, I'm currently doing volunteer work with JuanLoop ([Facebook Page](https://www.facebook.com/itsJuanLoop) | [Site](https://www.itsjuanloop.com/)) as a **Software Engineer** for the sake of building my foundation while attempting to work at my personal site with portfolio (_repo privated for now_).
+Despite already graduated, I'm currently doing volunteer work with JuanLoop ([Facebook Page](https://www.facebook.com/itsJuanLoop) | [Site](https://www.itsjuanloop.com/)) as a **Software Engineer** for the sake of building my foundation while working with my hobbies and personal projects.

-My current role is **Backend Developer** that handles CI, error reports, analytics integration, AWS services and much more.
-Technically involved in the Full-Stack work but my main focus is the backend part.
-I recently handled Frontend but only with the function integration part.
+My current role is **Backend Developer**, I handle CI, error reports, analytics integration, AWS services and much more.
+Technically involved in the Full-Stack workflow but my main focus is the backend integration.

 ### Preferences